coleifer/peewee/docs/peewee/querying.rst

 A CTE factors out a subquery and gives it a name, making complex queries more readable and sometimes more efficient.
 CTEs also support recursion.

-Define a CTE with :meth:`~SelectQuery.cte` and include it with :meth:`~Query.with_cte`:
+Define a CTE with :meth:`~Query.cte` and include it with :meth:`~Query.with_cte`:

 Simple Example